Stock market today: Asian shares are mixed as China unveils 5% economic growth target for 2024

 Li also said China would expand government-subsidized housing, part of a program aimed at reversing a downturn in the property market after a crackdown on excess borrowing caused dozens of developers to default on their debts.

+But the government’s intention to keep its deficit at 3% of China’s GDP disappointed investors hoping for more aggressive action, Stephen Innes of SPI Asset Management said in a commentary.

+“The unchanged target of 3% fell below expectations and signaled a cautious approach to fiscal policy,” he said.

-The congress is the year’s biggest political event, but its role is mainly to endorse policies set by top leaders of the ruling Communist Party.
+The congress is the year’s biggest political event, though it mainly just endorses policies set by top leaders of the ruling Communist Party.

-Investors have been watching for signs China’s leaders would provide more stimulus for the economy, to help spur investment and consumer spending and boost growth.
-The economy expanded at a 5.2% annual rate last year after growth dipped to 3% in 2022.
+China’s economy expanded at a 5.2% annual rate last year after growth dipped to 3% in 2022.

 The initial reaction to Li’s address and the annual budget report, also issued Tuesday, appeared tepid.
-Hong Kong’s Hang Seng index lost 2% to 16,272.77 and the Shanghai Composite index rose 0.3% to 3,047.20.
+Hong Kong’s Hang Seng index lost 2.7% to 16,153.97 and the Shanghai Composite index rose 0.3% to 3,047.79, barely budging for most of the day.

 On Monday, the S&P 500 slipped 0.1% to 5,130.95, coming off its latest all-time high and its 16th winning week in the last 18.
 The Dow Jones Industrial Average dipped 0.2% to 38,989.83, and the Nasdaq composite lost 0.4% to 16,207.51.